kelseyhightower/confd/docs/templates.md

 ### getv

 Returns the value as a string where key matches its argument.
+Returns an error if key is not found.

 ```
 value: {{getv "/key"}}